-KS3/4/5 curriculum choices, work experience and careers guidance are monitored to ensure a fairness in these processes.
+Key stage 3, 4 and 5 curriculum choices, work experience and careers guidance are monitored to ensure a fairness in these processes.
 Where negative patterns in terms of ethnic background, gender or disability emerge, improvements would be made.
 In the options elements of the curriculum it may not be possible to run all choices every year depending on uptake numbers and staffing constraints.

 All students have an entitlement to any of the school's activities.
-Form tutors should actively encourage students to participate in school activities and see that they are not discouraged because of dress, diet, religious practices etc. Form tutors should have an overview of their students' academic and personal progress, and should welcome contact with parents to seek the perspective of the home.
+Tutors should actively encourage students to participate in school activities and see that they are not discouraged because of dress, diet, religious practices etc. Tutors should have an overview of their students' academic and personal progress and should welcome contact with parents to seek the perspective of the home.